percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1286](https://perconadev.atlassian.net/browse/EVEREST-1286): When editing a backup schedule, the option to change the backup name is now disabled.

-- [EVEREST-1287](https://perconadev.atlassian.net/browse/EVEREST-1287) No ability to change antiAffinityTopologyKey or other affinity settings
+- [EVEREST-1287](https://perconadev.atlassian.net/browse/EVEREST-1287) Updated the default affinity settings for the database cluster pods.
+A database restart is required in order to apply these new settings.

 - [EVEREST-1315](https://perconadev.atlassian.net/browse/EVEREST-1315): Despite Percona Everest showing a successful upgrade message, the upgrade actually didn't go as planned.
 The issue has been resolved now.